HelpGiveThanks/HGTconfiguration/README.md

 1. Click Header icon's upload new icon radio button, and then click the 'Choose File' button.
 1. Select a custom-header.png file, and click 'Choose'.
 1. Click 'Close popup' button.
 1. Click the 'save' button (bottom right).
+1. Select the 'Users & security' tab.
+1. Scroll down to 'Gravatar user icons' and select gravatar.com service option.
+1. Scroll down to 'Gravatar user icons' and select gravatar.com service option.
+1. If you are taking your time setting things up change the 'New user accounts' default to "... created by admin" until you are ready.
+1. Click the 'save' button (bottom right).
-Click on 'System Administrator' (upper right corner).
+1. Click on 'System Administrator' (upper right corner).
 1. Select 'My account' option.
 1. Change the Full Name to your full name.
 1. Make sure the Gravatar email address you want is in the 'your email' address field.